suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 need for a reliable and secure firmware update mechanism that is also suitable for constrained devices.
 To protect firmware images the SUIT manifest format was developed {{I-D.ietf-suit-manifest}}.
-It provides a bundle of metadata about the firmware for an IoT device, including where to find the firmware image, the devices to which it applies and a security wrapper.
+It provides a bundle of metadata, including where to find the payload, the devices to which it applies and a security wrapper.

 {{RFC9124}} details the information that has to be provided by the SUIT manifest format.
-In addition to offering protection against modification, via a digital signature or a message authentication code, the firmware image may also be afforded confidentiality using encryption.
+In addition to offering protection against modification, via a digital signature or a message authentication code, confidentiality may also be afforded.

-Encryption prevents third parties, including attackers, from gaining access to the firmware binary.
-Attackers typically need intimate knowledge of the target firmware to mount their attacks.
+Encryption prevents third parties, including attackers, from gaining access to the payload.
+Attackers typically need intimate knowledge of a binary, such as a firmware image, to mount their attacks.
 For example, return-oriented programming (ROP) {{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.

-The firmware image is encrypted using a symmetric content encryption key, which can be established using a variety of mechanisms; this document defines two content key distribution algorithms for use with the IETF SUIT manifest, namely:

-- Ephemeral-Static (ES) Diffie-Hellman (DH), and
-- AES Key Wrap (AES-KW).

-The former algorithm relies on asymmetric key cryptography while the latter uses symmetric key cryptography.

-Our goal was to reduce the number of content key distribution algorithms and thereby increase interoperability between different SUIT manifest parser implementations.

-While the original motivating use case of this document was firmware encryption, SUIT manifests may require payloads other than firmware images to experience confidentiality protection, such as
+While the original motivating use case of this document was firmware encryption, the use of SUIT manifests has been extended to other use cases requiring integrity and confidentiality protection, such as

 - software packages,
 - personalization data,
 - configuration data, and
 - machine learning models.

-Hence, the term payload is used to generically refer to those objects that may be subject to encryption.
+Hence, we use the term payload to generically refer to all those objects.

+The payload is encrypted using a symmetric content encryption key, which can be established using a variety of mechanisms; this document defines two content key distribution methods for use with the IETF SUIT manifest, namely:

+- Ephemeral-Static (ES) Diffie-Hellman (DH), and
+- AES Key Wrap (AES-KW).

+The former method relies on asymmetric key cryptography while the latter uses symmetric key cryptography.

+Our goal was to reduce the number of content key distribution methods and thereby increase interoperability between different SUIT manifest parser implementations.

 # Conventions and Terminology